More about the show

 About the producer

-My name is Khalia Campbell, and Glory is the expression of a dream birthed in the Bronx and shaped by God’s grace.
+Khalia Campbell is the Creator and producer of Glory, the expression of a dream birthed in the Bronx and shaped by God’s grace.

-As a little girl, I longed to make an impact through dance—but never imagined the journey it would take me on: performing with the Alvin Ailey American Dance Theater, receiving the Princess Grace Award, and sharing stages around the world.
+From a young age, Khalia longed to make an impact through dance—never imagining the journey it would take her on.
+Her path led to performing with the Alvin Ailey American Dance Theater, receiving the prestigious Princess Grace Award, and gracing stages around the world.
+Yet, these accomplishments only tell part of the story.
+Her deeper calling has always been to unite faith and artistry—to use her gift not for her own recognition, but to reflect God's glory.

 Glory was born from that calling.
-It’s a space for dancers to not only share their God-given gifts, but to be spiritually poured into.
-It’s for artists yearning for more.
-It’s for anyone longing to be reminded of who they are, and whose they are.
+It is a space for dancers to not only share their God-given gifts but to be spiritually poured into.
+It exists for artists yearning for more.
+For anyone longing to be reminded of who they are—and whose they are.